 Can hot sauce go bad or not?
 Can you eat hot sauce after it has passed its expiration date?
 Can you freeze hot sauce?
 Here’s a quick reference guide with all the answers.

 Hot sauce is a tasty addition to any food.
 It goes well with salads, shrimp, chicken, meatballs, burgers, and much more.

 This hot sauce can be made with various ingredients, but the most common are vinegar, chilly peppers, and salt.

-Hot sauces made from various species of chili peppers have varying degrees of heat, as measured by the famous Scoville Scale.
+Hot sauces made from various chili peppers have varying degrees of heat, as measured by the famous Scoville Scale.
 The renowned capsaicin is the hottest chili pepper on the scale.